-If, like me, you grew up in the 1980’s, you might be familiar with a movie called Space Camp.
-If not, here’s a brief plot recap – some kids go a summer camp to learn to be astronauts, accidentally end up in space when they press the wrong button, and then come home safely.
+If you’re not familiar with Space Camp, you might be familiar with a 1986 movie called Space Camp.
+Brief plot recap: some kids go to a summer camp to learn to be astronauts, accidentally end up in space when they press the wrong button, and then come home safely.
+Ok, that’s a bit abbreviated.
+You should go watch the movie.

 And with any luck, we might even press the wrong button and end up in space!
 Did that happen?
 Find out soon, where I detail our experience visiting Space Camp as adults.
 First though, some primer questions for you, as part of our detailed Space Camp guide!